 Usually, the other brand will pay a fee for their products appearing or being sold on your site, so it is quite a good way to increase your product range without having too much risk.

 Dropshipping has had quite a bad reputation in the past for selling cheap products sourced directly from Aliexpress.
-However new dropshipping sites in specific niches are gaining traction at the moment, such as Peace In The Wild and Not On The High Street.
+However, new dropshipping sites in specific niches are gaining traction, such as Peace In The Wild and Not On The High Street.

-To understand the value of the inventory you have in stock, there are two main methods that are used—FIFO and LIFO
+Two main methods are used to understand the value of the inventory you have in stock: FIFO and LIFO.

-These terms are important when valuing your stock for bookkeeping and accounting, as it will help you to understand how much the stock in your warehouse is worth.
+These terms are important when valuing your stock for bookkeeping and accounting, as they will help you understand how much your warehouse stock is worth.

 Inventory Management Software

 Some of the techniques we have discussed today are quite technical and can involve a lot of manual processes.
-That is why many businesses use eCommerce inventory management solutions to help them with the optimization of the whole lifecycle.
+That is why many businesses use ecommerce inventory management solutions to help them optimize the whole lifecycle.